The Difference: Yakisoba vs Soba vs Ramen vs Udon vs Somen

 Ramen (ラーメン)

-Ramen is the quintessential Japanese noodle dish that is most popular in many countries, which is actually available in various different types and countless flavors.
+Ramen is the representative Japanese noodle dish most popular in many countries and is available in several variants and countless flavors.

-Even among those, Shoyu Ramen (soy-sauce-based), Shio Ramen (salt-based), Miso Ramen (miso-based), and Tonkotsu Ramen (pork-bone-based) are major classics.
+But among others, Shoyu Ramen (soy sauce-based), Shio Ramen (salt-based), Miso Ramen (miso-based), and Tonkotsu Ramen (pork bone-based) are classics.

 Noodles